-- Catch in weight and catch in numbers for each species. - If discarded, the numbers released by individual species. - Start and finish times of set. - Position (Latitude, Longitude) - Number of branchlines between two floats (also known as "hooks between floats"). - Number of hooks in the set.
+- Catch in weight and catch in numbers for each species - If discarded, the numbers released by individual species - Start and finish times of set - Position (Latitude, Longitude) - Number of branchlines between two floats (also known as "hooks between floats") - Number of hooks in the set - Other information on gear configuration (e.g., depth, bait type, type of hook etc.)

-Additionally, information on type of hook (e.g., circle vs "J") and bait type should be supplied for P2 evaluations.
+Additionally, information on type of hook (e.g., circle vs "J") and bait type will be also needed for P2 evaluations.